Kawthara-M/Kawthara-M/README.md

 A coding and debugging enthusiast here; amid the journey of gaining experience through hands-on projects.
 Following a solid foundation in HTML, CSS , Javascript, & MEN Stack one is exploring futher.

 ##  🌱 Currently
-Post stabling one's grounds in back-end development, one is currently working on polishing the skills <b>R</b> of React in the MEN Stack field.
-Also, one is taking a learning adventure in Django field.
+Post stabling one's grounds in back-end development, one is currently working on polishing their React skills in order to complement the MEN Stack with the R. Also, one is taking a learning adventure in Django field.
 <br>